 Art Club--- is a place where students who are interested in art can come together and interact with other students with interests in art, be able to work on different art projects, and participate in community service activities.
 Throughout the year the students will work on pieces over several weeks and create seasonal and thematic crafts as well.
 This club is for students in grades 3-5.
+This program is led under the direction of Toni Holt.

 Chorus: Students demonstrating vocal talents may audition and be selected to represent Belair at various functions and performances.
-Being part of the Belair Chorus will require afterschool practice and performances, including but not limited to nights and weekends, will require some parent transport, etc. This program is under the direction of .
+Being part of the Belair Chorus will require afterschool practice and performances, including but not limited to nights and weekends, will require some parent transport, etc. This program is under the direction of Sherrell Brown.